DiRAC-Training/FM005-Code-scaling/_episodes/03-scalability-profiling.md

 ![Weak Scaling - Cores vs Time]({{ site.url }}{{ site.baseurl }}/fig/scalability-weak-scaling-time.png){: width="650px"}

 We can also plot the scaling factor.
-This is the percentage increase in run time compared to base run time for a normal run.
+This is the percentage increase in runtime compared to base runtime for a normal run.
 In this case we are just using *T<sub>1</sub>*:

 ![Weak Scaling - Cores vs Scaling Factor]({{ site.url }}{{ site.baseurl }}/fig/scalability-weak-scaling-factor.png){: width="650px"}